mikch06/mikch06/README.md

 - 👋 Hi, I’m @mikch06
 - 👀 I’m interested in ICT / System Endingeering / Wine & Dine / Technical Stuff / Family
-- 🌱 I’m currently learning Python... for a longt time but with less success
+- 🌱 I’m currently learning Python... for a long time but with less success
 - 📫 How to reach me : mail or by github

 <!---